lojack5/TESDumpStats/README.md

 * -a, --all

- After processing Skyrim.esm and Update.esm, the program will proceed to dump stats on all remaining plugins in the Data directory.
+ After processing Skyrim.esm, Update.esm and other official plugins, the program will proceed to dump stats on all remaining plugins in the Data directory.

 * -p 'plugin_name', --plugin 'plugin_name'